-ASK JOE POWDER

-Not Just White.
-VERY White

-Dear Joe,
+Complete It with Gema

-My problem is that a customer wants a white powder paint (very white), and all those that I have applied are too yellowish.
+Our popular Ask Joe Powder blog has made its way to the pages of PCI magazine.
+What are your powder coating questions and challenges?
+Joe Powder, aka Kevin Biller of ChemQuest Powder Coating Research, shares his powder coating knowledge and expertise by answering questions sent in from around the world.
+Dear Joe, My problem is that a customer wants a white powder paint to be very white, and all those that have applied are too yellowish.
 Is there a solution?

-Thanking you in advance,

-Aissa K. Montreal, QC

-Dear Aissa,

-Thanks for the question; this is a common problem.
+Thanking you in advance, Aissa Kelouche Montreal, Canada Dear Aissa, Thanks for the question - this is a common problem.
 Your customer requests a very white powder.
 While "very white" is a relative term, I think I can still provide some guidelines to allow you to provide the whitest finish for your situation.
 First of all, the chemistry of the powder coating affects whiteness.
-For example, hybrid and especially epoxy type powders have a tendency to yellow upon baking.
-Powder types less prone to yellowing include polyesters, polyurethanes, and acrylics.
+For example, hybrid and especially epoxy-type powders have a tendency to yellow upon baking.
+Powder types less prone to yellowing include polyesters, polyurethanes and acrylics.
 Formulating technique also affects the yellowing of these chemistries.
-The choice of pigment, crosslinker, and additives can significantly influence yellowing resistance.
+The choice of pigment, crosslinker and additives can significantly influence yellowing resistance.
 So be sure to evaluate more than one version of these types of powders.
 Overbaking (high temperature and/or extended time) exacerbates this problem.
 Furthermore, the quality of your oven affects whiteness.
 Gas ovens cause more yellowing than electric or infrared types.
-Incorrectly adjusted gas/air mixtures will cause more yellowing as well, so it is imperative to keep your oven burner adjusted properly and to avoid overbake conditions.
-In addition, make sure your oven is properly vented, as accumulation of combustion byproducts can cause yellowing.
+Incorrectly adjusted gas/air mixtures will cause more yellowing also.
+So it is imperative to keep your oven burner adjusted properly and to avoid overbake conditions.
+In addition, make sure your oven is properly vented.
+Accumulation of combustion by-products can cause yellowing.
 If your customer requires an extremely highly reflective white powder for an application that involves lighting fixtures, then a specifically formulated powder is required.
-These products will incorporate special grades of titanium dioxide (white pigment) and quite possibly an optical brightener and antioxidant.

-I hope that this helps solve your problem.
-Warm regards,
+These products will incorporate special grades of titanium dioxide (white pigment), and quite possibly an optical brightener and I hope that this helps solve your problem.

-- Joe Powder
+Warm regards, Joe Powder antioxidant.

-Matchmaking

 Hi Joe,

-We currently are being asked to match a powder so we can powder coat steel parts that need to match an anodized aluminum hinge.
-So far, we have not had much success.
+We currently are being asked to match a powder so that we can powder coat steel parts that need to match an aluminum anodized hinge.
+So far we have not had much success.
 Do you feel I'm spinning my wheels trying to match a powder to a plating finish?
-I'm thinking it's kind of like the chrome powders that are offered, they call it chrome powder, but it really doesn't look anything like chrome plating.
+I'm thinking it's kind of like the chrome powders that are offered - they call it chrome powder but it really doesn't look anything like chrome plating.
 Would I be better off asking them to powder coat the steel parts and the hinge if they want everything to match?

+Jim Acope Oklahoma City, OK

 Thanks in advance for your help.